The Year We Learned to Read Signals

 But listening?
 Actually understanding what customers are telling us through their behavior, their friction points, their silent departures?
 That's been the hard part.

-American Airlines just revealed how they're closing this gap.
+American Airlines just revealed how they're attempting to close this gap.
 Their VP of Digital Customer Experience, Sam Liyanage, describes a shift from rigid systems to conversational AI that lets travelers ask questions like "blue-water beaches for a week in December" instead of clicking through filters.

 The insight isn't the AI itself.
-It's that customers have been trying to communicate naturally for years, and businesses finally have tools to understand them.
+It's that customers have been trying to communicate naturally for years.
+Whether they'll actually use these tools - or find them slower and more frustrating than a simple search - is an open question.

-There's a tempting trap in all this talk of AI and automation: the assumption that technology replaces human connection.
+There's a tempting trap in all this talk of AI and automation: the assumption that freeing up staff time automatically leads to better customer connection.

-American's approach suggests the opposite.
-They automate the predictable stuff - check-in, bag tagging, routine notifications - specifically so their people can focus on complex issues and emotional moments.
+American's stated approach is to automate the predictable stuff - check-in, bag tagging, routine notifications - so their people can focus on complex issues and emotional moments.
 As they put it: "Automation creates efficiency, our people create trust."

-This is the neuroscience insight applied to business.
-When researchers can finally see incoming signals to neurons, they don't just see data - they see the context that determines whether a neuron fires at all.
+The neuroscience insight is worth noting though.
+When researchers can finally see incoming signals to neurons, they see the context that determines whether a neuron fires at all.
 The incoming signals are what matter for learning, memory, emotion.

-For operators, the parallel is clear.
+For operators, the parallel is clear in principle.
 The "incoming signals" from your customers - their frustrations, their moments of delight, their questions - are what determine whether they come back.
 Automate the noise so you can hear the signal.
+Whether any given company actually executes on this is another matter entirely.

 The travel industry is having its own signal-reading moment.
 A company called OnArrival is building what they call "accessible infrastructure" - essentially giving non-travel brands the ability to offer travel services without building complex systems.